stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/mailmergesettings/set_destination/_index.md

 ## MailMergeSettings::set_Destination method

 Specifies how Microsoft Word will output the results of a mail merge.
-The default value is **Default**.
+The default value is [Default](../../mailmergedestination/).

 ```cpp
 void Aspose::Words::Settings::MailMergeSettings::set_Destination(Aspose::Words::Settings::MailMergeDestination value)